Ryan2065/Log4ShellDetection/README.md

     * Transcript no longer outputs information if it's enabled.
     * Manifest.mf detection has been changed to a file hash detection - was using this to determine which version of Log4J the file is, even if someone removed the JDNI files.
 Previously this would cause false positives.
 This should be resolved.
     * Search change - Search no longer uses robocopy so this should work on Linux also
+* 1.4.1 - Added parameter SkipNetworkDrives - On a Windows system will only scan local drives.
+Uses Win32_LogicalDisk.DriveType = 3